How Much Do Nurses Make?

 According to Payscale, as of 2017, psychiatric mental health nurses earn average salaries between $47,438 and $83,897 per year.

 Mental health nurses holding graduate degrees enjoy greater earning and employment opportunities and many are promoted to nurse executive positions.

 Public Health Nurse

 Annual salaries for public health nurses are greatly influenced by work experience, education level, employer and employment location.
-As of 2010, public health nurses earned an average annual salaries of $72,000.
+As of November 2017, public health nurses earn between $41,069 and $83,309 per year, according to Payscale.

 Registered Nurse (RN)

 As registered nurses (RNs) can specialize in a large variety of nursing areas, salary figures can vary greatly from one RN to another.